psvkaushik/Group50_Proj2/docs/GIITS_HTML.md

 The `GIITS.html` file serves as the user interface for interacting with the GITS Flask application.
 To use the interface:

-1. Open the web application by running the Flask application, as described in the "How to Run the Code" section of the `App.py` documentation.
+1. Open the web application by running the Flask application, as described in the "How to Run the Code" section of the `App.py` documentation listed [here](./app.md).

 2. Access the web interface by navigating to `http://localhost:5020/` in a web browser.